1587/speaking-exam/00-part3.md

 My answer:

 ```
 I lived in my hometown for 20 years.
-I left my hometown about ten years ago (when I need to go to college).
+I left my hometown about ten years ago (because I need to go to college).

 Many people leave/liːv/ their hometown for many reasons, such as work, education and business.
 I left my hometown for the education, there is no university in my hometown.

-People who have always lived in their hometown will easy to succeed.
+People who has always lived in their hometown will easy to succeed.
 they live with their families, relatives and old friends,
-who will help them when they meet difficulties.
+who will help them to solve difficulties.
-and they don't need to rent or buy a house, they will have more money to improve themself.
+and they don't need to rent or buy a house, this will make them have more money to improve themself.
 ```